 We must have confidence that God answers prayer

 A final way that we can be Anchored in Jesus is standing on the truth of God’s word that He is faithful to answer our prayers.
-According to Webster Dictionary, the word confidence means “to be “out-spoken, frankness, bluntness, assurance, and to have a boldness of speech”.
+According to Webster Dictionary, the word confidence means “to be “out-spoken, frankness, bluntness, assurance, and to have the boldness of speech”.
 To be Anchored in Jesus means that we have confidence and boldness in God that He will answer our prayers for two reasons.
-The first reason is that God will answer our prayers because we have prayed them according to His will.
+The first reason is that God will answer our prayers because we have prayed to them according to His will.
 As we spend time in prayer and in His word, the Holy Spirit will reveal to us what God’s will is for us regarding the present situation that we are presently involved in.
 The second reason why we will be able to have confidence in God that He will answer our prayers is that we are developing a knowing that He hears us when we pray.
 Our God is no respecter of persons and just like He heard the cries of the Children of Israel who were under Egyptian bondage, He too will hear and bring us out of our bondage (Exodus 2:23-25).
 Our God was able to hear the cry of a rebellious Prophet name Jonah and bring him out of the belly of a big fish and He too will bring you and me out of our circumstances, bills and pressure which has swallowed us in the deep waters of despair (Jonah 2:1-2).